blipk/Customised-Workspaces/README.md

 ```
 This program is free software: you can redistribute it and/or modify
-it under the terms of the GNU General Public License as published by
+it under the terms of the BSD 2-clause licence.
-the Free Software Foundation, either version 2 of the License, or
-(at your option) any later version.

 This program is distributed in the hope this it will be useful,
 but WITHOUT ANY WARRANTY; without even the implied warranty of
 MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the
-GNU General Public License for more details.
+See the BSD 2-clause License for more details.
 ```